 In practical terms, teachers and students are guided by a series of basic questions as they design units for exploration and study: Who are we?
 Where are we in place and time?
 How do we express ourselves?
 How does the world work?
 How do we organise ourselves?
 How do we share the planet?
 This approach is intended to elicit ideas of global significance that affect all people, an approach that will help students see their place in the wider world.

-The IB PYP values and practices clearly sit well within the broader ethos of The Friends' School.
-To find out more about the IB PYP framework please follow the links on The Friends' School website.
-For information specific to the Morris Curriculum all new families will receive a copy of the Morris Curriculum handbook.
+The IBPYP values and practices clearly sit well within the broader ethos of The Friends' School.
+To find out more about the IBPYP framework please visit The Friends' School website.

 Homework